Techtonica/curriculum/runtime-complexity/lesson-plan.md

 **Runtime Complexity Exercise 2: Comparing code**

-Compare mulptiple pieces of code that do the same thing, and figure out the runtime of each one.
+Compare multiple pieces of code that do the same thing, and figure out the runtime of each one.
 Which solution would be fastest for large input sizes?
 [runtime2-comparisions.js](runtime2-comparisions.js)

 **Runtime Complexity Exercise 3: Solving problems and writing code**